-What Is Chronic Kidney Disease & Failure?
+What Is Chronic Kidney Disease and Failure?

 Kidneys are responsible for cleaning waste from the blood.
 When they don’t function properly, a condition called chronic kidney disease (CKD) can develop.
 The disease is called “chronic” because the damage to the kidneys happens slowly over time.
-There are five stages of kidney disease, beginning with mild disease in stage one and progressing to the complete kidney failure that identifies stage five.
+There are 5 stages of kidney disease, beginning with mild disease in stage one and progressing to the complete kidney failure that identifies stage five.
 People diagnosed with CKD typically have ongoing blood and urine tests to see how the disease is progressing.

 The main health problems that can lead to CKD and kidney failure include: